International Institute for Nanotechnology

 Who should select this program?

-This program is for students who want to work in a lab and ask big questions.
+This program is for students who want to work in a lab and explore how chemistry and materials can solve real problems.

 NU Nano Scientist is a strong fit if you are interested in: